kinza2403/BTS_A-Comparative-Analysis/README.md

 # Dataset
 The data used in this work is MICCAI BraTS 2019 Training and Vaidation sets , can be requested and downloaded from this link: https://ipp.cbica.upenn.edu/categories/brats2019

+# Training & Testing
+Sample notebooks for training and sample testing of the models are provided in Models folder.
+Data is required to be stored in the Drive folder before excuting the notebooks.

 # Results
 The visualizations of segmentation results of each model can be reviewed from Results folder The comparative results can be reviewed from the tables below: